Customer reviews on Tripadvisor

 The final stop on the Golden Circle is Gullfoss Waterfall, or “the golden falls.”’
 Observe the golden mists that surrounds the waterfall and the chaotic Hvítá river that crashes below.

-On the way to your hotel in Vík, we’ll stop at two other stunning waterfalls: Seljalandsfoss and Skógafoss.
+On the way to your hotel in the area near Kirkjubæjarklaustur, we’ll stop at two other stunning waterfalls: Seljalandsfoss and Skógafoss.
 Both falls stand 196 ft (60 m) high but possess their own distinct features.
 Skógafoss cascades peacefully from former sea cliffs.
 Seljalandsfoss hides a secret pathway that leads behind the falls, offering adventurers a rare view of nature.

 We continue along the South Coast route to the famous Reynisfjara black sand beach.
-Just offshore, catch a peek of the majestic Reynisdrangar peaks that shoot out of the sea.
+Just offshore, catch a peek at the majestic Reynisdrangar peaks that shoot out of the sea.

 Along the way, witness the jaw-dropping Mýrdalsjökull Glacier, home to the infamous Katla Volcano.
 Mt.
 Katla isn’t the only fire spitfire in the region.
-We also visit her neighbor, the notorious Eyjafjalljökull.
+You also will see her neighbor, the notorious Eyjafjalljökull.